 The status of cases which fulfil the clinical criteria but have normal MRI remains to be clarified.

-The treatment of THS is oral corticosteroids to which there is usually a dramatic response with alleviation of pain in 24 to 72 hours.
+- The treatment of THS is oral corticosteroids to which there is usually a dramatic response with alleviation of pain in 24 to 72 hours.
 High doses are used (in the order of 60 mg or more, daily) and then tapered off.
-The ophthalmoplegia may take weeks or months to resolve.
-Before the advent of CT/MRI scanning, the response to steroids was used as a diagnostic test.
-If there is no response, azathioprine or methotrexate may be tried.

 Further reading & references